This post may contain affiliate links. Read the full disclosure here.

 Those who have been following my story for a while know how tricky French bureaucracy is.
 Getting access to the national healthcare system is a BIG win in my book.

-I have a permanent numéro de sécurité sociale (social security number, which is nothing like the American one, so don’t get confused) and the highly sought after green carte vitale (health insurance card).
+I have a permanent numéro de sécurité sociale (social security number) and the highly sought after green carte vitale (health insurance card).
 I’ve included all the steps for how I did it in this post.

 Through Protection Universelle Maladie (PUMA), anyone living or working in France for at least three consecutive months is eligible for coverage through the national health insurance program.
 There are some exceptions to the three month rule.
 For example, family members, such as spouses and children, do not have to wait three months before applying for health insurance if they are moving to France to join a family member who is already insured and has established residence in France.